alpyurtsever/NonconvexTOS/README.md

 This code is tested with MATLAB R2018a on macOS Catalina.

+QAPLIB datasets are available online at: http://anjos.mgi.polymtl.ca/qaplib/inst.html https://www.opt.math.tugraz.at/qaplib/inst.html https://coral.ise.lehigh.edu/data-sets/qaplib/qaplib-problem-instances-and-solutions/

 You need to download QAPLIB data into the data folder.
-QAPLIB datasets are available online at: http://anjos.mgi.polymtl.ca/qaplib/inst.html https://www.opt.math.tugraz.at/qaplib/inst.html https://coral.ise.lehigh.edu/data-sets/qaplib/qaplib-problem-instances-and-solutions/
+You can do this automatically by running the "Download_QAPLIB_data.m" script.

 ---------------------------------------------------------------------------
 ---------------------------------------------------------------------------